By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 A group of people look at a cluster of framed photographs on a gallery wall.

-And because contemporary photographic practices embrace a wide array of idioms, including cinema, documentary, fashion, ecology and other contemporary art, our classroom discussions are a marriage of professional skill development and a strong engagement with the world.
+Contemporary photographic practices embrace a wide array of styles including fashion, portraiture, documentary, landscape and moving image.
+Our classes combine professional studio training, career preparation and a strong engagement with the world.

 Program Highlights